Patman86/x265-Mod-by-Patman/doc/reST/cli.rst

 	6 there is generally always enough work to distribute to warrant the overhead, assuming your CPUs are not already saturated.

-	--pmode will increase utilization without reducing compression efficiency.
+	--pmode(deprecated) will increase utilization without reducing compression efficiency.
 In fact, since the modes are all measured in parallel it makes certain early-outs impractical and thus you usually get slightly better compression when it is enabled (at the expense of not skipping improbable modes).
-This bypassing of early-outs can cause pmode to slow down encodes, especially at faster presets.
+This bypassing of early-outs can cause pmode(deprecated) to slow down encodes, especially at faster presets.

 	This feature is implicitly disabled when no thread pool is present.

 	Default disabled

-.. option:: --pme, --no-pme
+.. option:: --pme, --no-pme ( deprecated from release 4.1 )

 	Parallel motion estimation.
 When enabled the encoder will distribute motion estimation across multiple worker threads when more than two references require motion searches for a given CU.
-Only recommended if x265 is not already saturating CPU cores. :option:`--pmode` is much more effective than this option, since the amount of work it distributes is substantially higher.
-With --pme it is not unusual for the overhead of distributing the work to outweigh the parallelism benefits.
+Only recommended if x265 is not already saturating CPU cores. :option:`--pmode(deprecated)` is much more effective than this option, since the amount of work it distributes is substantially higher.
+With --pme(deprecated) it is not unusual for the overhead of distributing the work to outweigh the parallelism benefits.

 	This feature is implicitly disabled when no thread pool is present.

-	--pme will increase utilization on many core systems with no effect on the output bitstream.
+	--pme(deprecated) will increase utilization on many core systems with no effect on the output bitstream.

 	Default disabled